Edgebold: History

 There was formerly a brick works at Edgebold, situated on the south side of the main road approximately 200m west from the junction with Nobold Lane.
 It appears as an active concern on the OS map of the early 1900s.

-Edgebold had a station (named Edgebold) on the now-disused Shropshire and Montgomeryshire Railway.
-The station was located on the south side of the bridge by which the line crossed the main road, between Lower Edgebold and Hanwoodbank.
+Edgebold had a railway station (named Edgebold) on the now-disused Shropshire and Montgomeryshire Railway.
+The station was located on the south side of the bridge by which the line crossed the main road, between Lower Edgebold and Hanwood Bank.
 The same station had previously been open under the name Hanwood Road, during the line's previous incarnation as the Potteries, Shrewsbury and North Wales Railway.
+On the site of that station, in 1938, was built the Hanwood Dairy plant that prepared and bottled milk for delivery until it closed in February 1990.

+During the Second World War, two German landmines were dropped at Lower Edgebold on 20 November 1940.